gptscript-ai/gptscript/docs/docs/03-tools/04-credentials.md

 A credential provider tool looks just like any other GPTScript, with the following caveats:
 - It cannot call the LLM and must run a command.
 - It must print contents to stdout in the format `{"env":{"ENV_VAR_1":"value1","ENV_VAR_2":"value2"}}`.
-- Any args defined on the tool will be ignored.

 Here is a simple example of a credential provider tool that uses the builtin `sys.prompt` to ask the user for some input: